doki-theme/doki-theme-vscode/README.md

 ![Custom Sticker](./readmeStuff/custom_sticker.gif)

+**Custom Sticker Positioning**

+Any valid CSS that you can use to modify the position of the sticker.
+As an FYI, stickers are displayed on a psuedo element the size of the window & applied as the background of that element.
+So you'll probably want to play around with `background-position` & `background-size`, or whatever your heart desires!

 **Custom Background**

 This is the empty editor screen (all tabs closed), the one with the VS Code watermark.